 A SHIFT TO ELECTRIC VEHICLE IS NEED OF THE HOUR.

-With the FAME scheme government wants to focus on these two problems but the implementation has many hurdles.
+With the FAME scheme the government wants to focus on these two problems but, this implementation has many hurdles.
 Let’s look at the principal factors that will influence the EV ecosystem in India.

 GOING FROM GAS TO GRID!!!!!!